batiste/sprite.js/README.rst

     Sprite.update()

-With a canvas backend, the surface will be automaticaly cleared before each game tick.
+With a canvas engine, the surface will be automaticaly cleared before each game tick.
 You will need to call update to draw the sprite on the canvas again.
 If you don't want to do this you can set the layer autoClear attribute to false.

 SpriteList object